The dynamical impact of cosmic rays in the Rhea magnetohydrodynamics simulations: Galactic disk properties

-Based on the sizes of the star-forming disks and the scale heights of our galaxies discussed in this section, we define the region of the disk that we analyse in subsequent sections as the cylinder with a radius of 20 kpc and a height of 1 kpc centered on the galactic center, so that when we refer to e.g. averages in the galactic disk we are referring to averages taken in this region.
+Based on the sizes of the star-forming disks and the scale heights of our galaxies discussed in this section, we define the region of the disk that we discuss later in this work as a cylinder with a radius of 20 kpc and a height of 1 kpc centered on the galactic center; thus, when we refer to, for instance, averages in the galactic disk, we are referring to averages taken in this region.